Vulture (Marvel Comics): Adrian Toomes

-Powers, abilities, and equipment

-By utilizing his Vulture harness, Adrian Toomes is able to fly as if with a natural winged flight.
-He wears a costume of synthetic stretch fabric housing an electromagnetic harness with artificial bird-like wings attached beneath the arms.
-This consists of an anti-graviton generator worn on his body as a harness, enabling him to hover silently with precise maneuverability.
-The Vulture harness increases his resistance to injury in which that he can survive blows from Spider-Man's super strength.
-Another by-product of his exposure to its unique radiation as that, despite old age and no exercise, Toomes' physical strength represents the upper limits in human development.
-When he removes it, most of these abilities would slowly fade, although the rate at which this transpires remains unclear (some writers have suggested that his strength is permanent).
-Toomes is also elderly and depends on the tailored suit for strength, speed, and health boosting, as well as draining life-forces to maintain his own youth.
-It has recently been revealed that, due to the prolonged use of his harness, he could levitate or float even without it, but Vulture still need those wings for mobility while airborne.
-He once upgraded a new version of his flying apparatus, complete with battle armor, metallic wings, and sharpened feathers.
-During the later years, he added various weapons to his arsenal.
-Vulture possesses brilliant expertise in the fields of electronics and chemistry, with a great talent for invention.

-Other characters named Vulture
+Vulture is among the villains captured by Ultra Living Brain.
+After Spider-Man defeated the Sinister Six-type Super-Adaptoid, Ultra Living Brain teleported the villains away.

+While Nightcrawler assumed an alias as Spinnenmann and later Creepy Crawler, Vulture is operating as Director Vulture at an Orchis facility.
+In addition, he also upgraded his Vulture harness with a sample of the Technarchy, after Nimrod had captured Warlock for Orchis some time earlier.
+Vulture uses the Technarchy samples to convert Feral, Animax, Cloak and Dagger, Fatale, and Reaper into Orchis' version of the Hounds, and he sends them after Mystique and Nightcrawler.
+He hires Wild Pack to capture Nightcrawler after having become aware of Silver Sable's affair with Nightwcrawler at the time, but Nightcrawler, Mystique and Sable turn the tables on him, freeing Warlock and purging him and his Hounds of the Technarchy.

 Blackie Drago

-Raniero "Blackie" Drago was a prison cellmate of Adrian Toomes's.
+Raniero "Blackie" Drago was a prison cellmate of Adrian Toomes.
 He tricked Toomes by causing an accident in the prison workshop that made Toomes think he could die soon, and stole the Vulture harness and costume which was recently rebuilt.
 He used the suit to make money through air piracy which led to a confrontation with Spider-Man, that Drago believed ended in the wall-crawler's death (Spider-Man had merely collapsed due to a serious cold in reality).
 After robbing a helicopter, Drago was pursued by Kraven the Hunter, who resented his claims of victory over Spider-Man, and ended up fighting him until Spider-Man arrived.
 Spider-Man managed to defeat them both and webbed them up for the police.

-Drago was later 'rescued' from prison by Toomes - who revealed that the revelation of Drago's role in his accident had given him the strength to overcome his injuries - but that was merely so that Toomes could prove himself to be the true Vulture once again.
+Drago was later "rescued" from prison by Toomes - who revealed that the revelation of Drago's role in his accident had given him the strength to overcome his injuries - but that was merely so that Toomes could prove himself to be the true Vulture once again.
 Once the two were free, he was subsequently defeated and humiliated by Toomes, who regained the recognition he deserved.
-A humbled Drago was taken away by the police, vowing "I'm through!!
+A humbled Drago was taken away by the police vowing "I'm through!!
 I'll never put these wings on again!
 The Vulture's too much...for anyone!"

 Drago was later seen in the same prison that Norman Osborn was incarcerated in during the "Sinister Twelve" storyline.